OpenKneeboard/OpenKneeboard/docs/compatibility/hardware.md

   - There are unconfirmed reports that these issues may have been fixed in Varjo Base v4.11
   - If you have used OpenKneeboard with Varjo Base v4.4-v4.10, you *may* need to reset and reconfigure position after switching to Varjo Base v4.3 or v4.11+
+- Pico headsets when using SteamVR: as of 2026-08-10, there are multiple reports of various issues including incorrect colors, translucency, or completely missing overlays, even though they are rendered correctly in the SteamVR mirror window.
+You can contact Pico support, or use an alternative to SteamVR, such as Steam Link or Virtual Desktop

 ## XBox and other XInput Controllers